Bruzu/docs/index.md

 https://img.bruzu.com/?backgroundColor=white&a.text=Bruzu&a.textAlign=center&a.fontFamily=Rubik&a.fontSize=120&a.fontWeight=900&a.color=%23D1F93E
 ```

 All URLs start with `https://img.bruzu.com/?` followed by the parameters that specify image data and appearance.
-Parameters are `objectName.propertyName=propertyValue`  pairs, separated by an ampersand character `(&)`, and parameters can be in any order, after the `?`.
-You can specify as many additional elements with properties.
+Parameters are `elementName.propertyName=propertyValue`  pairs, separated by an ampersand character `(&)`, and parameters can be in any order, after the `?`.

+Element names can vary form a to z, You can specify as many additional elements with properties.

 [Live demo](https://bruzu.com/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [Get an API Key](https://bruzu.com){: .btn .fs-5 .mb-4 .mb-md-0 }